DevSilv/DevSilv-bracket-string-validator/README.md

     valbrstr t [/path/to/a/file]
     ```

-    If no argument is given, the utility uses its own file with test cases.
+    If no argument is given, the application uses its own file with test cases.

-    _For details on unit-testing, see the page "[Unit testing](https://github.com/silvuss/silvuss-bracket-string-validator-4p/wiki/Unit-testing)" of the wiki._
+    **_Info:_** _For details on unit-testing, see the page "[Unit testing](https://github.com/silvuss/silvuss-bracket-string-validator-4p/wiki/Unit-testing)" of the wiki._

-_For the list of all available validation methods and their IDs, see the page "[Validation methods](https://github.com/silvuss/silvuss-bracket-string-validator-4p/wiki/Validation-methods)" of the wiki._
+**_Info:_** _For the list of all available validation methods and their IDs, see the page "[Validation methods](https://github.com/silvuss/silvuss-bracket-string-validator-4p/wiki/Validation-methods)" of the wiki._

 ## Environment, tools and technologies used

 ### Environment

-This utility was tested in the following environment:
+This application was tested in the following environment:
 - Operating system: Fedora 30 64-bit
 - Linux kernel version: `5.1.15-300.fc30.x86_64`
 - Bash version: `5.0.7(1)-release (x86_64-redhat-linux-gnu)`